 - Click Approve or Deny to complete the review.

-- If denying a request, we recommend communicating your reasoning directly to the employee.
+- If denying a request, you will be able to insert your reasoning directly to the employee.

 Maintaining Accurate Vesting Information